-Gratuities and retroactive pay: The threshold to determine the method to be used to calculate the source deduction of income tax from gratuities and retroactive pay has been increased from $14,130 to $14,300 for 2015.
+Gratuities and retroactive pay: The threshold to determine the method used to calculate the source deduction of income tax from gratuities and retroactive pay has been increased from $14,130 to $14,300.

-Deduction for employment income: The maximum deduction for employment income has been increased from $1,110 to $1,120 for 2015.
+Deduction for employment income: The maximum deduction for employment income has been increased from $1,110 to $1,120.

-Emergency services volunteer: The tax-exempt financial compensation paid to an emergency services volunteer has been increased from $1,110 to $1,120 for 2015.
+Emergency services volunteer: The tax-exempt financial compensation paid to an emergency services volunteer has been increased from $1,110 to $1,120.

 Limits and Rates Related to the QPP for 2015